Trump tells evangelical rally he will put prayer in schools

 “These angry radicals want to impose absolute conformity by censuring speech, tearing down crosses and symbols of faith and banning religious believers from public life.”

 He got a big reaction from the crowd when he promised to bring religion into U.S. schools.
-A clause in the U.S. Constitution prohibits the government from promoting one religion over the other, which means public schools don't promote prayer or religious symbols.
+A clause in the U.S. Constitution prohibits the government from promoting one religion over the other, which means public schools don’t promote prayer.

 “Very soon I’ll be taking action to safeguard students and teachers’ First Amendment rights to pray in our schools,” Trump said.
 “They want to take that right along with many other ones.”